-A former head coach and repeatedly recognized as one of the nation's top assistants, Steve Robinson arrived at Carolina with Roy Williams in April of 2013.
-In 2014-15, he enters his 12th year at UNC and his 20th as a member of Williams' staff.
+A former head coach and repeatedly recognized as one of the nation’s top assistants, Steve Robinson is in his 14th year at Carolina and his 22nd as a member of Roy Williams’ staff.

-Williams' top assistant on the bench, Robinson has been named one of the top 25 recruiters in college basketball four times since coming to Carolina.
-In 2010, FoxSports.com named him the fourth-best high-major assistant coach in all of college basketball.
+Williams’ top assistant on the bench, Robinson has been named one of the top 25 recruiters in college basketball four times since coming to Carolina.
+In 2010, FoxSports.com named him one of the top five high-major assistant coaches in all of college basketball.

 His primary responsibilities include scouting, recruiting and bench coaching.
 He helped recruit future NBA Draft Lottery picks Harrison Barnes, John Henson, Ed Davis, Marvin Williams, Brandan Wright and Paul Pierce to Carolina and Kansas.
 Robinson works directly with the Tar Heel perimeter players, helping to mentor Cousy Award-winning point guards Raymond Felton, Ty Lawson and Kendall Marshall.